GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/05.541-550/04.Throw-Out-the-Life-Line/docs.md

 ---
+title: |
-title: 544.
-Throw Out the Life-Line
+    544. Throw Out the Life-Line - Christ in Song
 metadata:
-    description:
+    description: |
-    keywords: Christ in Song, Throw Out the Life-Line, Throw out the Life-Line across the dark wave, Throw out the Life-Line!
+        Christ in Song 544.
+Throw Out the Life-Line.
+Throw out the Life-Line across the dark wave, There is a brother whom some one shall save; Somebody's brother!  oh, who then, will dare To throw out the Life-Line his peril to share?
+Chorus: Throw out the Life-Line!
 Throw out the Life-Line!
+Some one is drifting away;  Throw out the Life-Line!
+Throw out the Life-Line!
+Some one is sinking today.
+    keywords:  |
+        Christ in Song, adventhymnals, advent hymnals, Throw Out the Life-Line, Throw out the Life-Line across the dark wave.
+Throw out the Life-Line!
+Throw out the Life-Line!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 544. THROW OUT THE LIFE-LINE
+####  Christ in Song,

 ```txt
 1.